zalando-stups/documentation/installation/taupage-ami-creation.rst

+.. _taupage-ami-creation:

 ====================
 Taupage AMI Creation
 ====================

-How to build a new private Taupage AMI.
+How to build a new private :ref:`taupage` AMI.

 .. code-block:: bash